djaquet5/CLD_Lab02/README.md

 - In the Apache access log identify the health check accesses from the load balancer and copy some samples into the report.

-  - You can fin below a sample of the Apache access log.
-The accesses seem to be healthy.
+  - You can fin below the messages of the load balancer's health check.
+The messages have been record in the logs.

     ![Apache access log](./assets/access.png)